w3f/Grants-Program/applications/vanguard.md

 It is well-known that bugs in blockchain ecosystem can have catastrophic consequences.
 As it stands today, the security landscape within the Polkadot ecosystem is not as mature as other ecosystems such as Ethereum.
 This is due to insufficient security tooling infrastructure in the ecosystem.
 Currently, the Polkadot ecosystem does not have the static analysis, symbolic execution, and other security tooling products as other major blockchains.
 By building the static analysis tooling products for ink! contracts, the Polkadot security landscape is hardened by utilizing the expertise from the Veridise team.

 The target audience of the Vanguard analyzer are web3 developers who require a tool to ensure the robustness and security of their applications.
-Using the technical capabilities that Veridise provides, our project will meet the needs of the Polkadot community to harden their own ink! contracts away from commmon vulnerabilities such as DoS, ToD, Reentrancy, flashloan attack, etc.
+Using the technical capabilities that Veridise provides, our project will meet the needs of the Polkadot community to harden their own ink! contracts away from commmon vulnerabilities such as DoS, ToD, Reentrancy, flashloan attack, and many others.

 To the best of our knowledge, there is no comprehensive security tooling product for ink! contracts.
 The best option that the developers have is to leverage Linting rules that are supported by ink!
 3.0.
 It is well-known that linting rules can only handle local and shallow patterns and they are completely insufficient for expressing common but serious vulnerabilities such as flashloan and reentrancy attacks.
 The only similar one is the Slither tool for Solidity.
 However, Vanguard differs from the Slither project in multiple ways.
 First, Slither can only support Solidity.
 On the other hand, Vanguard is language-agnostic and can easily support different versions of ink! language.
 Second, according to the results from our recent research paper, by evaluating both tools on the entire smart contracts from Etherscan, Vanguard significantly outperforms Slither in terms of both false positives and false negatives.